plourenco/website-blog/src/posts/volatile/index.md

 ### Why do we still need volatile over the previously explained cache-coherency?

-Besides visibility, cache coherency is not sufficient to guarantee the instruction order.
-Coherence seeks to make the caches of a shared-memory system functionally invisible, a programmer should not be able to determine whether the system has caches by analyzing the result of loads and stores. [^4]
+Besides visibility, cache coherency is not sufficient to guarantee the instruction order. <u>Coherence seeks to make the caches of a shared-memory system functionally invisible, a programmer should not be able to determine whether the system has caches by analyzing the result of loads and stores.[^4]</u>

 If 2 cores write to the same line simultaneously, MESI protocol only guarantees _some_ order, **not a specific one you might expect**.[^3] Coherence says